 The 25th and 75th percentile range for SAT reading scores range from 640 to 710 and the average score for Bucknell University students is 675.

 An SAT score of 1450 or higher is very competitive at Bucknell and is a better score than three quarters of students who are accepted.
-You have an above average chance of acceptance, around 51% or higher.
+You have an above average chance of acceptance, around 47% or higher but admission is competitive.

 ---|---|